First National Bank Building (Hollywood, California): History

 Hollywood's First National Bank Building, built in 1927 and opened 1928, was designed by Meyer & Holler, the same architectural firm that designed the nearby Chinese and Egyptian theaters.
 The building, along with Bank of America Building across the street, anchored the corner of Hollywood and Highland.
-It was built on the site of a two-story First National Bank Building, which was demolished to make way for this building.
+It was the tallest building in Los Angeles from 1927 to 1932 and was built on the site of a two-story First National Bank Building, which was demolished to make way for this building.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Security Pacific listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Security Pacific listed as a contributing property in the district.